jigripokri/StickyWicket/replit.md

 ## Overview

 This is a full-stack web application for Sticky Wicket Labs, serving as a portfolio showcase with integrated analytics tracking.
-The platform displays various projects as toys in a playroom-themed interface, providing comprehensive analytics on user engagement, page views, and project interactions.
+The platform displays various projects with an elegant Post-it pastel aesthetic, providing comprehensive analytics on user engagement, page views, and project interactions.

 ## User Preferences